 She didn't serve Picadillo, but this dish was nearby, like many other Cuban dishes.
 For instance, you had Pastelitos with Guayaba (guava), Cuban bread, and someone's Island version of stewed chicken with white rice and black beans, served with sweet or savory fried plantain.

 Growing up, I knew picadillo as a Cuban dish.
-I remember the savory ground beef-flavored sauce, plump raisins, and creamy diced potatoes are nostalgic and filled with great memories.
+I remember the savory ground beef-flavored sauce, plump raisins, and creamy diced potatoes, which are nostalgic and filled with great memories.
 But later in life, I learned it was also made in Mexico and the Philippines.

 I also remember watching two different Cuban chefs, my co-workers, making large batches in the banquet kitchen, but with differences based on how their parents made it.
 Additionally, I feel like Cuban food is close to Haitian comfort food, always having a side of rice and stewed meats and fish with sauce, with long sliced onions and bell pepper, and the "you better not forget" side of fried plantains.

-See the curried ground turkey recipe card for quantities.
+See this delicious turkey picadillo's recipe card for quantities below.

 Suggested Sides

-Fresh slices of avocado with baked or fried sweet plantains, "maduros" and a side of salad with your favorite dressing will go great with this curried ground turkey recipe.
+Fresh slices of avocado with baked or fried sweet plantains, "maduros," and a salad with your favorite dressing will go great with this curried ground turkey recipe.

 Substitutions

-- Vegetarian Option - To make this dish vegetarian, replace the ground turkey with plant-based ground meat and the chicken broth with vegetable broth.
+- Ground Turkey - To make this dish vegetarian, replace the ground turkey with extra soy chorizo, crumbled tofu, or plant-based ground meat for a hearty texture and flavor.
+Or replace the meat with black beans for a vegetarian twist.

 - Fast Preparation - Some markets will sell the onions and carrots already diced.
 You can also use a pre-prepared mirepoix mix.
 It will usually contain onions, celery, and carrots, which will be fine if you wish to add this.